MetaLang/d-articles/std variant is everything cool about d.md

 ## Other considerations

 As my final point - if you'll indulge me for a moment - I'd like to argue with a strawman C++ programmer of my own creation.
-In his article, Mr. Kline also mentions the new [if constexpr](http://en.cppreference.com/w/cpp/language/if) C++ feature (which of course, D has had for over a decade now).
+In his article, Mr. Kline also mentions the new [if constexpr](http://en.cppreference.com/w/cpp/language/if) feature added in C++17 (which of course, D has had for over a decade now).
 I'd like to forestall arguments from my strawman friend such as:

 > But you're cheating!
 You can use the new `if constexpr` to simplify the code and cut out `make_visitor` entirely, just like in your D example!